-Azure Germany is available to customers and partners in the European Union (EU) and European Free Trade Association (EFTA) and provides data residency in Germany with additional levels of control and data protection with a modest price uplift over global cloud offerings (% varies per service).
+Azure Germany is available to customers and partners doing business in the European Union (EU) and European Free Trade Association (EFTA) and United Kingdom (UK) and provides data residency in Germany with additional levels of control and data protection.
+You can also sign up for a free Azure Germany trial.

-Premium Unmanaged Disks & Page blobs
+Premium Unmanaged Disks and page blobs

-Premium Unmanaged Disks are high performance Solid State Drive (SSD) based Storage designed to support I/O intensive workloads with significantly high throughput and low latency.
+Premium Unmanaged Disks are high performance Solid State Drive (SSD)-based storage designed to support I/O intensive workloads with significantly high throughput and low latency.
 With Premium Unmanaged Disks, you can provision a persistent disk and configure its size and performance characteristics.

 Snapshots are charged at $-/GB per month.

-|Price per month||$-||$-||$-|
+|Price per month||$-||$-||$-||$-||$-||$-|

 |IOPs per disk||500||2,300||5,000||7,500||7,500||7,500|

-Standard Unmanaged Disks & Page blobs
+Standard Unmanaged Disks and page blobs

-Standard Disks use Hard Disk Drive (HDD) based Storage media.
+Standard Disks use Hard Disk Drive (HDD)-based storage media.
 They are best suited for dev/test and other infrequent access workloads that are less sensitive to performance variability.

 The total cost of Standard Unmanaged Disk storage depends on the size and number of disks, the number of transactions, and the number of outbound data transfers.